Completely reducible sets: Cyclic sets

 If $\varphi:A^*\rightarrow M$ is a morphism and $\chi$ is a character, then $\chi\varphi$ is a completely reducible series.
 Indeed, this is true if $\chi$ is irreducible and the general case follows from the fact that any linear combination of completely reducible series is completely reducible (Proposition~\ref{propositionChristophe1}).

 The following result is from~\cite{McAlister1972}.
-It is proved for $K=\C$ but the proof works for a field $K$ of characteristic $0$.
-For an element $m$ of a finite semigroup $M$, we denote $m^\omega$ the idempotent of the semigroup generated by $m$. \begin{theorem} Let $M$ be a finite monoid and let $K$ be a field of characteristic $0$.
-A map $f:M\rightarrow K$ is a linear combination of irreducible characters if and only if \begin{enumerate} \item[\rm(i)] $f(xy)=f(yx)$ for any $x,y\in M$, \item[\rm(ii)] $f(x^\omega x)=f(x)$ for any $x\in M$. \end{enumerate} \end{theorem} This result gives an easy proof of theorem~\ref{theoremCyclic} in characteristic $0$.
+It is proved for $K=\C$ but the proof works for an algebraically closed field $K$ \cite{Steinberg2013}.
+For an element $m$ of a finite semigroup $M$, we denote $m^\omega$ the idempotent of the semigroup generated by $m$. \begin{theorem} Let $M$ be a finite monoid and let $K$ be an algebraically closed field.
+A map $f:M\rightarrow K$ is a linear combination of irreducible characters if and only if \begin{enumerate} \item[\rm(i)] $f(xy)=f(yx)$ for any $x,y\in M$, \item[\rm(ii)] $f(x^\omega x)=f(x)$ for any $x\in M$. \end{enumerate} \end{theorem} This result gives an easy proof of theorem~\ref{theoremCyclic} over an algebraically closed field.
 Indeed, assume that $X$ is a cyclic rational set with syntactic morphism $\varphi:A^*\rightarrow M$.
 Let $P=\varphi(X)$.
 Then the characteristic function of $P$ satisfies the conditions of Theorem~\ref{theoremMcAllistair}.
 This is clear for condition (i).
 Next, $x^\omega x\in P$ implies that $x^n\in P$ for some $n\ge 1$ and thus implies $x\in P$.
 Conversely, if $x\in P$, then $x^n\in P$ for all $n\ge 1$ and thus in particular $x^\omega x\in P$.
 Thus condition (ii) is also true.
 Thus the characteristic function of $P$ is a linear combination of irreducible characters.
 This implies that the characteristic series of $X$ is a linear combination of trace series.